himannamdari/BERT-Text-Classification-on-IMDB-Reviews/README.md

 We use the BERT model for sequence classification:

 We use a small sample from the Hugging Face IMDB dataset for quick training and evaluation

+Advance code:
+What's New in This Script:
+Increased training dataset size.

+max_length=256 for efficient memory use.

+Extra metrics: F1, precision, recall.

+EarlyStoppingCallback to avoid overfitting.

+gradient_accumulation_steps for better batch simulating.

+fp16 mixed-precision training if using GPU.

+save_best_model_at_end=True to store only the best version.